NAVIGATING NARRATIVES, NURTURING NORMS

 • Keynote Speaker 1: H.E.
 Sidharto Reza Suryodipuro, Director

-• Keynote Speaker 2: Ms. Catherine West, Minister for the
+• Keynote Speaker 2: The Hon Catherine West MP, Minister for the

 Indo-Pacific, Foreign, Commonwealth & Development Office